-A healthcare reimbursement plan, sometimes called a health reimbursement arrangement, is a health benefit where employees are reimbursed by their company for their medical expenses.
-This differs from traditional health benefits chiefly because the company makes a benefit allowance available, instead of choosing and administering a group health insurance policy from a carrier.
+A healthcare reimbursement plan is a benefit where employers reimburse their employees for medical expenses.
+This differs from traditional group health plan coverage because the employer makes a benefit allowance available instead of choosing and administering a group health insurance policy from a carrier.

 The term healthcare reimbursement plan has also been used to describe a type of Section 105 self-insured medical expense reimbursement plan (MERP) designed for premium reimbursement.

-This post will describe how reimbursement plans work and what kinds of reimbursement plans are available today.
+This article will explain how health reimbursement plans work and which reimbursement methods are available for organizations.

 Definition of healthcare reimbursement plans

-Healthcare reimbursement plans are an employer-funded, tax-advantaged health benefit plan that allows companies to reimburse employees for their medical expenses.
+Healthcare reimbursement plans are employer-funded, tax-advantaged health benefit plans that allow organizations to reimburse employees for their medical expenses.

-A healthcare reimbursement plan is not health insurance.
-Rather, it is a way to provide allowances employees can use on their medical expenses, including insurance premiums.
+A healthcare reimbursement plan isn't health insurance.
+Instead, it's a way to provide allowances employees can use on their medical expenses, including insurance premiums.